Nickslabcode/api-domain-lookup/README.md

 # Domain Lookup API

-Domain Lookup API is a lightweight and serverless Express API designed for AWS Lambda with API Gateway.
+A lightweight and serverless Express API designed for AWS Lambda with API Gateway, for the project [Domain Lookup](https://github.com/Nickslabcode/domain-info-lookup).
 It provides essential tools for domain and website diagnostics, including WHOIS data retrieval, CDN detection, and WordPress installation checks.

 ## Features